-- Flora - Only designated sites allocated for construction works will be used. - Tree felling will be performed upon preliminary notification to the relevant authority (Divisional Forest Office, DoE). - All trees to be removed should be counted and marked to avoid excessive numbers of trees to be felled and provision of proper treatment of the remaining trees. - Adequate knowledge to the workers regarding natural protection and the need of avoiding felling/damaging trees during construction will be provided.
+- Flora - $\circ$ $\,$ Only designated sites allocated for construction works will be used. - Tree felling will be performed upon preliminary notification to the relevant authority (Divisional Forest Office, DoE). - All trees to be removed should be counted and marked to avoid excessive numbers of trees to be felled and provision of proper treatment of the remaining trees. - Adequate knowledge to the workers regarding natural protection and the need of avoiding felling/damaging trees during construction will be provided.

-Trees will neither be cut nor felled if birds are nesting on the trees and will stand there till the fledglings leave the nest.

-• Tree cutting and clearing will be avoided around streams, restricted areas e.g.

-native vegetation, protected riparian strips, historic and heritage sites, research areas.

-- For site re-vegetation, local species will be selected as planting materials. - Proper turfing should be implemented at embankment slopes with local grasses (i.e. Durba (Cynodon dactylon), Mutha (Cyperus sp.) and ensure regular monitoring of turf grasses till they are matured. - Fruit and timber trees owned by local population will be compensated at their replacement cost according to market prices (Compensation guidelines to be followed).

-Fauna

-- No animals will be disturbed unnecessarily and no animals to be shot, trapped or caught for any reason whatsoever. - Critical breeding areas of major commercially important and threatened (if any) fish species will be identified, left undisturbed and declared as sanctuaries in consultation with the Department of Fisheries. - Creation of small lagoons and pools that may trap fish will be avoided. - Sufficient free flow will be guaranteed in the construction works to ensure free passage of migrating fishes.

-Endangered animals like dolphins, turtles move in the peripheral rivers.
-Pinners will be used to drive away the dolphins prior to initiation of dredging activities in the peripheral rivers.

-- Dredging during spawning periods of commercially important fishes (like hilsa, pangas, sea bass, etc.) periods will be avoided. - Dredging activities will create minimum sediment load in the water.
+- Trees will not be cut or felled if birds are nesting on the trees and will stand there till the fledglings leave the nest. - Tree cutting and clearing will be avoided around streams, restricted areas e.g. native vegetation, protected riparian strips, historic and heritage sites, research areas. - For site re-vegetation, local species will be selected as planting materials. - Proper turfing should be implemented at embankment slopes with local grasses (i.e. Durba (Cynodon dactylon), Mutha (Cyperus sp.) and ensure regular monitoring of turf grasses till they are matured. - Fruit and timber trees owned by local population will be compensated at their replacement cost according to market prices (Compensation guidelines to be followed). - Fauna - No animals will be disturbed unnecessarily and no animals to be shot, trapped or caught for any reason, whatsoever. - Critical breeding areas of major commercially important and threatened (if any) fish species will be identified; left undisturbed, and declared as sanctuaries in consultation with the Department of Fisheries. - Creation of small lagoons and pools that may trap fish will be avoided. - Sufficient free flow will be guaranteed in the construction works to ensure free passage of migrating fishes. - Endangered animals like dolphins, turtles move in the peripheral rivers.
+Pingers will be used to drive away the dolphins, turtles prior to initiation of dredging activities in the peripheral rivers. - Dredging during fish spawning periods of commercially important and threatened fishes (like rita, goonch, hilsa, pangas, sea bass, etc.) will be avoided. - Dredging activities will create minimum sediment load in the water.